-The founders of 'Parents of Murdered Children,' learned that "the grief caused by murder does not follow a predictable course.
-It does not neatly unfold in stages.
-When a person dies after a long illness, his or her family has time to prepare emotionally for the death, to feel anticipatory grief.
-When someone is murdered, the death usually comes without warning.
-A parent might have breakfast with a child on an ordinary morning - and then never see or hold or speak to that child again.
-The period of mourning after a natural death lasts, one, two, perhaps three years.
-The much more complicated mourning that follows a homicide may be prolonged by the legal system, the attitudes of society, the nature of the crime, and the final disposition of the case.
-A murder is an unnatural death; no ordinary rules apply.
+When a person dies after a long illness, their family has time to prepare emotionally for the death, to feel anticipatory grief.

+When someone is murdered, the death comes without warning.

+Complicating matters even more, the mourning period following a homicide is unpredictable and may be prolonged due to several factors including the legal system itself, the attitudes of society, the nature of the crime, and the final disposition of the case.

+"Murder is an unnatural death; no ordinary rules apply.
 The intense grief experienced by survivors can last four years, five years, a decade, even a lifetime."
 (A Grief Like No Other, Eric Schlosser, 1997)

-Dealing with the aftermath of a homicide is not something that can easily be overcome.
-It is a process, which affects each person differently.
-Be patient with yourself and be good to yourself.
+Dealing with the aftermath of homicide is not something that can easily be overcome.
+It is a process, that affects each person differently.
+Survivors must be patient and kind to themselves.
 Homicide survivors must take time to feel the grief and experience the pain of the loss.
 It is a process and a feeling that cannot be rushed.
-It will not go away if you just ignore it.
+It will not go away if they just ignore it.

 Everyone will grieve differently; for different lengths of time, in different intensities, and in different ways.
-It is important to accept the way you are managing your grief as much as the way another person manages theirs.
-Just because we cannot see it, it does not mean they are not hurting.
-You should not rush your grief or 'try to get over it', and if there are people around you, you do not have to grieve alone.
+It is important to accept the way survivors are managing their grief as much as the way another person manages theirs.
+Just because others cannot see it, it does not mean survivors are not hurting.
+Survivors should not rush their grief or 'try to get over it', and if there are people around them, they do not have to grieve alone.

 The grief process is often characterized as work because it is laborious and difficult.
-There is no timetable for this process, there is no amount of time that can be given in order to 'feel better'.
-Losing a loved one causes survivors to adjust their lives in attempt to compensate for the loss and manage their grief.
-Grief can be a long, painful process, but it can be managed with assistance from friends, family, and/or outside support.
+There is no timetable for this process and there is no amount of time that can be given to 'feel better'.
+Losing a loved one causes survivors to adjust their lives in an attempt to compensate for the loss and manage their grief.
+Grief can be a long and painful process, but it can be managed with assistance from friends, family, and/or outside support.
 When working through grief, it is best to have a support system to fall back on.
-Even if you prefer to work through your grief alone, the knowledge that there are still people out there who are supporting you can be a helpful pillar in this time.
+Even if survivors prefer to work through their grief alone, the knowledge that there are still people out there who are supporting them can be a helpful pillar in this time.

-The feeling of grief may present itself in many different ways, and it is important to be able to recognise some of the reactions so as to be able to work through them.
+The feeling of grief may present itself in many different ways and it is important to be able to recognize some of the reactions to be able to work through them.